 The Side Effects of Working From Home

-Shutdowns, layoffs, and remote-only workplaces have been sweeping the nation in the wake of the COVID-19 pandemic.
-The instant effects of working-from-home are easy to pinpoint: it's harder to schedule meetings, some people won't have access to the tech and tools that are too big to remove to the office, quick in-person conversations have to migrate to chat, etc. However, there's secondary effects that can drastically change a person's workday.
+Shutdowns, layoffs, and remote-only workplaces have swept the nation in the wake of the COVID-19 pandemic.
+The instant effects of working from home are easy to pinpoint: it's harder to schedule meetings, some people won't have access to the tech and tools that are too big to remove from the office, quick in-person conversations have to migrate to chat, etc. However, secondary effects can also drastically change a person's workday.

 While transitioning to a remote-only workforce, leadership should consider some of the side effects of these changes.
 Compassion, understanding, leniency, and communication can make or break a working relationship.
 Understanding what employees are experiencing is the first step in creating a remote workforce that works.

 It isn't just workplaces that are shutting down—it's schools and daycare centers, too.
 Suddenly, you've gone from working alongside team members to trying to focus on the task at hand while your spouse and children are adjusting to their new normals.
 Who knows, maybe the dog is constantly begging to go out or your cat's taking over the keyboard all at the same time.